 Touring historical hot spots on the up-and-coming isles of Paros and Syros

 This morning we call at Paros, an island renowned for its bucolic beauty, laid-back fishing port, and traditional hill villages connected by ancient footpaths.
 A walking tour in the unpretentious but charming capital of Parikia reveals the traditional bleached architecture so typical in this part of the Aegean.
 After lunch on ship, arrive at Syros, once a thriving 19th-century trading port.
 During your sightseeing tour, you’ll discover the island’s rich layers of history, from ancient ruins to religious monuments to the capital Ermoupoli’s medieval quarter.
 You'll also have a chance to enjoy a tasting of flavorful “Loukoumi” candy.
 Learn more about the ancient empires of the Mediterranean in a lecture entitled “Byzantium.”
 Afterwards, a lively troupe of folk dancers comes aboard ship to entertain us.

 As we cruise to Aegina, located in a bay between Piraeus, Cape Sounion, and Poros, you’ll enjoy panoramic views of the Greek mainland in the distance!
 This charming island is close to Athens yet possesses its own distinct character.
 Enjoy an orientation walk, followed by time to yourself to soak in Aegina’s charms.
-Or, in lieu of free time, set off on an optional island tour this afternoon that includes the well-known Temple of Aphaia, which dates back to 480 BC.
 Later, learn about Greece’s spiritual side during a lecture on “Religions in Greece.”